The Microsoft Surface Pro X could be a real iPad Pro killer, with its slick full-screen design, powerful SQ1 chip and clever pen holster.

 Slim Pen and keyboard are very expensive

-Microsoft's new Surface Pro X could be the first ARM-powered 2-in-1 laptop that's worth buying.
-Coming in November for $999, this is also a direct competitor to the iPad Pro that steals a trick from Apple: a custom-made chip.
+The Microsoft Surface Pro X could be the first ARM-powered 2-in-1 laptop that's worth buying.
+This $999 detachable is also a direct competitor to the iPad Pro that steals a trick from Apple: a custom-made chip.

 CPU: Microsoft SQ1

 Ports: USB-C (2), 1 SurfaceConnect

 Dimensions: 11.3 in x 8.2 in x 0.28 inches